enarx/outreachy/aryankaushik/FunctionsInC_Wasm/README.md

 ```
 curl https://raw.githubusercontent.com/wasienv/wasienv/master/install.sh | sh
 ```
-If you want to compile a C file to a WebAssembly WASI:
+If you want to compile a C/Cpp file to a WebAssembly WASI:

 ```
 # To compile to a WebAssembly WASI file